- How do you reconcile with someone who has deeply or repeatedly hurt you?

 These lines reveal an unrepentant attitude.
+Don’t let yourself fall for such lines.
 Don’t be manipulated into avoiding the step of confirming the authenticity of your offender’s confession and repentance.

-Only God can read hearts — we must evaluate actions.
+I realize that only God can read hearts but we must evaluate actions.
 Jesus said, “By their fruit you will recognize them” (Matthew 7:16a).
 We must not be deceived by superficial appearances of repentance.
 Clear changes in attitude and behavior are the fruit of true repentance.